-Becoming a Stock broker has it’s many perks, once being a luxurious salary.
-A survey conducted by the Buereau of Labour Statistics in 2011 revealed the average Stockbroker salary is around $98,810, which works out to be roughly $50 a hour, which is way above the average pay rate per hour in the US.
-The salary of a Stockbroker ranged from $41,940 to $132,040 stabilizing the median salary at $72,060, ultimately the salary depends on the size of the firm and the location, for example a Stockbroker in Wall Street would earn much more higher salary compared to a Stockbroker in Arizona, so location is a big factor.
+Becoming a Stockbroker has its many perks, once being a luxurious salary.
+A survey conducted by the Bureau of Labour Statistics in 2011 revealed the average Stockbroker salary is around $98,810, which works out to be roughly $50 an hour, which is way above the average pay rate per hour in the US.
+The salary of a Stockbroker ranged from $41,940 to $132,040 stabilizing the median salary at $72,060, ultimately the salary depends on the size of the firm and the location, for example, a Stockbroker in Wall Street would earn much higher salary compared to a Stockbroker in Arizona, so location is a big factor.

 Stockbroker Education Requirements Series 7 and 63 Exams